NSO-developer/nso-gitbook/nokia-sros_nc/README-ned-settings.md

     - bof-settings use-config-region-ns <true|false> (default false)

-      SROS requires special non rfc compliant extensions to the messages used by the netconf protocol to handle 'bof' settings.
+      SROS requires special non RFC compliant extensions to the messages used by the netconf protocol to handle 'bof' settings.
 These extensions should actually be prefixed with their own namespace.
 However, it seems that older versions of SROS cannot handle extra namespaces.
 This applies to versions up to SROS 23.
 For SROS version 23 or newer it is required to set this